ArtiScales/ParcelManager/src/main/resources/doc/AttributePolicy.md

 <br />
 Only the  parcels with their *markingField* set to 1 can be reshaped.
 The output attributes of the reshaped parcels contain the same initial fields, plus a **SIMULATED** field that is created once the parcels have been reshaped.
 <br />
 *community*, *section*, *number* and *markingField* fields must be completed in order to apply a workflow.
-As only the zones concerned by the **ZoneDivision** workflow will be reshaped, the *markingField* is not mandatory for this workflow.
+In case of the **ZoneDivision** workflow, the *markingField* attribute is not mandatory.
 Value of fields *community*, *section* and *number* change once a parcel is reshaped (see section above).
 As a reshaped parcel is not the children of one unique parent parcel, all other fields are set to *null*.
 It is possible to detect if a section has changed with the *Workflow.isNewSection()* abstract method.
 <br />
 <br />
 <img alt="schema with mandatory attributes for Parcel Manager operations" src="./attSchema.png"/>